jacobmammoliti/ansible-role-vault/README.md

 - Specifies telemetry configuration to Vault.
 Refer to [this](https://www.vaultproject.io/docs/configuration/telemetry#telemetry-parameters) document for available parameters.
 Each parameter can be passed as a key to this dictionary
 - No default value

+### `service_registration`
+- Specifies service registrtation configuration for Vault.
+Refer to [this](https://www.vaultproject.io/docs/configuration/service-registration) document for available parameters.
+Each parameter can be passed as a key to this dictionary
+- No default value

 ### `vault_seal`
 - A dictionary defining the seal type to use for Vault.
 Refer to [this](https://www.vaultproject.io/docs/configuration/seal) document for the required parameters to pass as keys if using a cloud KMS solution.
 - Type: `dictionary`